 Anatomy of the State Business Tax Climate Index

-There are five component indexes within the State Business Tax Climate Index (SBTCI) and each of these five components is weighted to produce the overall SBTCI:
+There are five component indexes within the State Business Tax Climate Index (SBTCI) and each of these five components is weighted to produce the overall SBTCI, with the weights below reflecting the 2021 version of the index:

-- the corporate income tax – 19.7 percent of the total SBTCI
+- corporate income tax – 20.8 percent of the total SBTCI

-- the individual income tax – 32.6 percent of the total SBTCI
+- individual income tax – 30.5 percent of the total SBTCI

-- the sales tax – 22.7 percent of the total SBTCI
+- sales and excise taxes – 24.4 percent of the total SBTCI

-- the unemployment insurance tax – 10.1 percent of the total SBTCI
+- unemployment insurance tax – 9.4 percent of the total SBTCI

-- the property tax – 14.9 percent of the total SBTCI
+- property tax – 14.8 percent of the total SBTCI

 These weights bear no relation to the relative importance of these taxes to business, as the figure below shows.
-The individual income tax is almost a third of the SBTCI total, while it accounts for only about 6 percent of total state and local taxes on business in the average state, according to the Ernst & Young/COST average tax study, which is based on actual tax revenues as reported in the U.S. Census Bureau’s State and Local Government Finances series.1 Property taxes, on the other hand, count for only 15 percent of the SBTCI even though the COST report finds that they make up 43 percent of the taxes businesses pay.
+The individual income tax is almost a third of the SBTCI total, while it accounts for only 7.6 percent of total state and local taxes on business in the average state, according to the Ernst & Young/COST average tax study, which is based on actual tax revenues as reported in the U.S. Census Bureau’s State and Local Government Finances series.1 Property taxes, on the other hand, count for only 14.8 percent of the SBTCI even though the COST report finds that they make up 44.4 percent of the taxes businesses pay.

-Source: Tax Foundation, 2017 State Business Tax Climate Index, September, 2016, and Council on State Taxation, Total State and Local Business Taxes: State-by-state Estimates for Fiscal Year 2015, December 2016.
+Source: Tax Foundation, 2021 State Business Tax Climate Index, October, 2020, and Council on State Taxation, Total State and Local Business Taxes: State-by-state Estimates for FY19, October 2020.

 The weights assigned to the five component indexes are based on how much the taxes vary from state to state; since there is more variation across states in the use of individual income taxes than in property taxes, the income tax gets much more weight.
 Bob Tannenwald, for 28 years an economist with the Federal Reserve Bank, has been particularly critical of this approach: “I know of no empirical evidence that businesses use variability as a yardstick for deciding which taxes are most important in choosing a location.
 If I were a rational, well-informed business executive trying to maximize my company’s profits … I would gauge how each tax would increase my costs the most, regardless of how much the tax varied across the states.”2

 To understand how the Tax Foundation’s weights affect the outcome of the index, we took each state’s SBTCI score for each of the five components and then produced an overall score using COST’s weightings instead of the Tax Foundation’s weights.
-The differences are striking; 15 states’ rankings changed by 10 or more positions including five whose rank changed by 20 or more positions.
-For example, Washington fell from 12th to 32nd, Texas from 10th to 31st, while New Mexico rose from 35th to 18th and Ohio from 42nd to 22nd.
+The differences are striking: The average change in rank was over 9 positions, and 21 states’ rankings changed by 10 or more.
+Nevada fell from 7th to 32nd and Kentucky from 19th to 45th, while Oklahoma rose from 30th to 4th and Ohio from 39th to 10th.

 Additionally, the Tax Foundation approach means the index weights change from one year to the next.
 This makes it difficult to know whether a state’s change in rank was due to changes in policy or just changes in the weights given to the five components.
 If the SBTCI scores for 2016 were re-weighted using the 2011 weights, for example, 32 of the 50 states would have seen a change in rank.